pidanou/c1oud/pkg/connector/s3/README.md

-# Plugin README
+# Connector README

 ## Installation

-To install this plugin, you have two options:
+To install this connector, you have two options:

 1. **Copy the JSON below**.
-2. **Paste the link** to the JSON configuration file into the plugin's setup interface.
+2. **Paste the link** to the JSON configuration file into the connector's setup interface.

 ## JSON Configuration Example